This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

-The Great British Energy Bill returns to the House of Lords for consideration of Commons amendments in ‘ping pong’, on Wednesday 30 April.
+The Great British Energy Bill returned to the House of Lords for consideration of Commons amendments in ‘ping pong’, on Wednesday 30 April.

 The Great British Energy Bill seeks to establish Great British Energy, as a publicly-owned and operationally independent energy company.